 They and are welcoming to sports bettors in their online and social circles.
 The average age is very young and there is a big fun and lifestyle factor with these guys.
 To make connections start at the poker community’s main forum 2+2 Travel.

-We have a seperate page about moving overseas as a poker pro.
+We have a separate page about moving overseas as a poker pro.

 Legalities and realities of sports betting overseas

 The laws and their implementation are constantly changing around the world as are the policies of sportsbooks.
 Sites that are restricted by local internet filters can usually be accessed with a virtual private network (VPN) or via mirrors, alternate URLs and proxies that the sites themselves can provide you with.

 The other problem is if the sportsbooks themselves use geoblocking to not accept customers from the place you move to.
 In that case use a VPN.

 For full details see crypto gambling laws and jurisdictions.

 Virtual private networks for sports betting overseas

 Professional sports bettors living overseas will arrive at the dilemma of whether or not they should get a VPN to make websites think they are logging in from a country of their choice.
 Also to bypass local internet filters and to encrypt their browsing from hackers and spies.

 VPNs do this by routing your connection through a server in your chosen country and giving you a visible IP address from that country.

 This is not necessary for betting on most crypto sites but could be a good idea for security and privacy or if you are going to a country where some of your other favorite websites are blocked or you have other online activities that would benefit from having a VPN.
 If that applies to you see our big list of crypto accepting VPNs.